Please read these terms and conditions carefully, as they set out our and your legal rights and obligations in relation to our web design services.

 (a) design and deliver the Website;

 (b) incorporate the Customer Works and Third Party Works into the Website;

-3.2 The Company will use reasonable endeavours to perform the Services in accordance with the timetable set out in the Proposal; however, the Company does not guarantee that that timetable will be met.
+3.2 The Company will use reasonable endeavours to perform the Services in accordance with the timetable set out in the Proposal; however, the Company does not guarantee that timetable will be met.

 4. Customer obligations

 4.1 The Customer will provide the Company with:

 (a) such co-operation as is required by the Company (acting reasonably) to enable the performance by the Company of its obligations under the Agreement; and